 But, I encountered a problem… I had no where to grow these ‘essential oil plants’.

-So, I created my own DIY garden bed where I could dedicate a section of my garden to these plants.
+Because of this, I created my own DIY garden bed dedicated to growing these types of plants.
 I used new soil, compost, weed mat, old bricks.
 It was a whole new set-up.

-If bricks aren’t your thing, you could always use wood panelling or stones for the edging of your garden bed.
+If bricks aren’t your thing, you can always use wood panelling or stones for the edging of your garden bed.

 Before we get started in learning how to make this super easy, low-waste garden bed – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

 To start, you’ll first need to dig – to a depth you desire – a square, rectangular, circular, oval, or other shaped hole that you’ll be covering with weed mat.
 The weed mat is necessary to help prevent any roots from trees and other plants in the vicinity from taking important resources away from your new plants.

 You want to lay your weed mat along the bottom and up the sides of the hole.
 To keep it in place, carefully pour the soil back over the top of it.